 Here we briefly review a few key concepts of the physics of turbulent channel flow, since it is a flow case to whom the RANS solver will be applied.
 Turbulent channel flow is a pressure-driven flow between two parallel planes where the fluid proceeds primarily along the x direction.
 The direction normal to the wall is the y direction [18].
-If we assume an infinite width of the plates, so that any edge effect can be neglected, the flow results two-dimensional and can be analyzed in the x-y plane only, as showed in Fig.(15).When a pressure gradient dp/dx < 0 is applied, the fluid accelerates in the x direction and the velocity profile U(y) assumes different shapes along the plate lenght.
+If we assume an infinite width of the plates, so that any edge effect can be neglected, the flow results two-dimensional and can be analyzed in the x-y plane only, as showed in Fig.(15).
+When a pressure gradient dp/dx < 0 is applied, the fluid accelerates in the x direction and the velocity profile $\mathbf{U}(y)$ assumes different shapes along the plate lenght.
 In particular, a velocity boundary layer develops from the channel inlet through the channel length.
-If the channel is sufficiently long, the velocity profile remains steady and does not change anymore with x.
+If the channel is sufficiently long, the velocity boundary layer reaches the channel axis: at that point the flow is said to be fully developed since the velocity profile remains steady and does not change anymore with x.
 Therefore, a fully-developed, turbulent channel flow shows a one-dimensional structure along the y direction.
 That is, after performing the averaging procedure, the flow quantities (such as average velocity) are only functions of the distance across the channel, y.